richardhurley08/web-dev-hw/assignment-8/readme.md

 ## Assignment 8

-+ What is the difference between padding, margin, and borders?
++ What is the difference between padding, margin, and borders?<br />
- + Padding-The is a transparent space around the content.
+  1. Padding-The is a transparent space around the content.
  + margin-The area around the border.
  + borders-This is a fram around the content and padding.